It’s A Favorite Country Baked Oatmeal Kind of Morning

 - You can also freeze Baked Oatmeal.
-Scoop the oatmeal into individual portion containers, top the portion with plastic wrap, cover with foil or lid and freeze for later use — Thaw the oatmeal portions before reheating.
+Scoop the oatmeal into individual portions, top each amount with plastic wrap, cover with foil or lid and freeze for later use — Thaw the oatmeal portions before reheating.

-- Use your family’s favorite fruits: Try apples, cranberries, peaches, strawberries or add your favorite nuts to add a little crunch.
+- Use your family’s favorite fruits: Try apples, cranberries, peaches, and strawberries, or add your favorite nuts for a little crunch.